 When people do this exercise, they often find that there are fear and anxiety laced within their wishful feelings.
 This fear is the apprehension around not having the outcome one is wishing for.
 This is actually to “hope against hope” or to wish without any real expectation of fulfillment.
 This can’t really be that great attribute of hope.
 This is a kind of hope corrupted with fear and doubt.

 Hope versus Hope and Truth

 The definition and some truth about hope.
 Hope as a verb: to envision something not yet true, or to cherish with an expectation of obtainment.
 As a noun: trust, reliance, a belief in fulfillment.
 There is no mention of fear, doubt, or anxiety here, which is the way we typically experience hope.

 The spiritual warriors know about hope.
 They know it is a big demon that can trap them in a place of inaction.
 The convoluted hope can become so strong in people that they sit and hope and don’t take action to change their lives.
 People can get trapped in “hoping” something in their life will change.
 For years they hope and for years they take no actions and get no results.

 To master hope is an art.
 The Christians call it Faith, with it one can move mountains.
-To the Toltecs it is the Mastery of Intent.
+To the Toltecs, it is the Mastery of Intent.
 Master Toltecs can hold their attention on a vision with such belief that it will manifest.
-With the power of their attention they create a whole reality, any reality.
+With the power of their attention, they create a whole reality and reality.
 They choose to create a life of unconditional love for themselves and the world.
 The action they take is to express love unconditionally.
-It doesn't necessarily mean that they will change the outside world or anybody else.
+It doesn’t necessarily mean that they will change the outside world or anybody else.
 It just means that they use their faith and expression of love to change their own world.
 This is the power of prayer and faith in action.
-When we hope against hope we are splitting our intent between what we desire, and what we fear in effect canceling our our intent.
+When we hope against hope we are splitting our intent between what we desire, and what we fear in effect canceling our intent.